Investing in Creative Collaborations

-Funded by the Hodge Foundation and the Moondance Foundation, CultureStep is designed to encourage new investment and develop established business engagement with the arts.
+Funded by Hodge Foundation and The Moondance Foundation, CultureStep is designed to encourage new sponsorship and develop established business engagement with the arts.

 Through CultureStep, A&B Cymru invests in innovative partnerships of all kinds between the two sectors, enhancing projects and increasing their long term effectiveness.

 Priorities & Criteria

 CultureStep investment must be used to strengthen and develop the relationship between the business and arts partners.
 All projects must also benefit individuals living in Wales and address at least one of the following priorities:

 - Arts & Diversity: partnering the arts to promote diversity in ethnicity, gender, physical abilities, race, religious or political beliefs and sexual orientation.

 - Arts & Employees: encouraging partnerships that integrate the arts into employee development, while stimulating a more creative working environment.

 - Arts & the Environment: encouraging awareness of and demonstrating commitment to environmental sustainability and regeneration through the arts.

 - Arts & Health & Wellbeing: working with the arts to aid mental, emotional and / or physical wellbeing.

 - Arts & Kids: engaging socially disadvantaged young people with the arts, making a tangible difference to the lives of some of the hardest to reach young people.